 The process of stepparent adoption – or any adoption, for that matter – begins by evaluating whether the stepparent is legally allowed to adopt in Florida.
 Florida Statute 63.042 lists who is and who is not eligible to adopt someone in Florida.
 In the past: while Florida courts have found that homosexual individuals are permitted to adopt another person, homosexual couples were not able stepparent adoption.
 This was because stepparent adoption requires that the adopting person be the spouse of the child’s mother or father.
 Now homosexual marriage relationships are permitted and recognized under Florida law.
 Now: a homosexual stepparent can be the “spouse” of the child’s mother or father.
 Because of this recent change in Florida law a same-sex spouse can initiate and complete a stepparent adoption.

-Most individuals in Florida are eligible to adopt so long as they do not have a physical disability or handicap that prevents them from serving as an effective parent.
+Most individuals in Florida are eligible to adopt so long as they do not have a physical disability or handicap that prevents them from serving as an effective parents.
 For example, a stepparent who is bedridden, who requires constant care and supervision, and who is generally unable to understand or react to his or her surroundings may not be able to adopt his or her stepchild.

 Filing the Petition: The Court is Informed